Check PC Hardware Manufacturer & Model via WMIC in CMD

 Useful tip: How to Know If Windows 11 is 64-bit, 32-bit or ARM

-To access information about your computer’s motherboard, type the following command and press Enter:
+To see details on your computer’s motherboard, type this command and hit Enter:

 wmic baseboard get product,manufacturer,version,serialnumber